BACK

 Revision Rounds Used

-Sum of revisions / # projects
+Sum of revisions / number of projects

 Client Satisfaction

-8+/10 or NPS > 40
+8+/10 or NPS above 40

 Project Profit Margin

-(Revenue - costs) / Revenue x 100
+(Revenue minus costs) / Revenue x 100

-Financial health, pricing
+Financial health and pricing accuracy

-Track project costs and invoices
+Track project costs against invoices

-> 25%
+Above 25%

 Response Time

-Avg. time to respond to client emails/requests
+Average time to reply to client messages

 Email log analysis

-< 24 hours
+Under 24 hours

 Scope Creep Frequency

-Project management, profitability
+Project management and profitability

-< 15% of projects
+Under 15% of projects

-Upsell/Expansion Rate
+Upsell Rate

-% of clients who purchase additional services
+% of clients who buy additional services

-Relationship depth, growth
+Relationship depth and growth potential

-CRM/service tracking
+CRM tracking

 30%+